isabellelii/home_assessment_local/README.md

 - When details button is clicked a new page with information about the user is shown.
 Fields (id, avatar, login, html_url) with a back button to go back to the initial list of users.
 - Single user page should display the user data after refreshing the page.

+## Final result
+- Project starts up correctly and compiles without errors.
+- A list of github users (avatar, login, details button) is displayed.
+- When details button is clicked a new page with information about the user is shown.
+Fields (id, avatar, login, html_url) with a back button in the navbar title, to go back to the initial list of users.
+- Single user page should display the user data after refreshing the page.
+- Button on single user page that redirect to that user's Github account

 ## Getting Started

 Interested in my codes?